ashirbad29/gitHubFinder-firebase/README.md

 React app to search a user on github and shows his public data and repos

 ## Tech used
--HTML
--CSS
--React
+- Github api
+- HTML
+- CSS
+- React
--Context Api
+- Context Api
--React Router
+- React Router
--Boootstrap reactstrap
+- Boootstrap reactstrap
--Firebase (for backend and authentication)
+- Firebase (for backend and authentication)

 ## Deployed using firebase
-App is live at - https://mygithubfinder.web.app
+App is live [click here](https://mygithubfinder.web.app) to visit